-I don’t know exactly what happened the past couple of weeks, but I made a lot of food that was completely out of sync with the weather outside.
-Sunny, 28-30C outside and I am making Mac n’ Cheese and hearty risottos.
-Raining, 16C outside and I am making cold tomato soup….
-Oh well.
+I don’t know exactly what happened the past couple of weeks, but I made a lot of food that was entirely out of sync with the weather outside.
+Sunny, 28-30℃ outside and I am making Mac n’ Cheese and hearty risottos.
+Raining, 16℃ outside and I am making cold tomato soup… Oh well.

-Gazpacho is a very nice dish, but I think that the Salmorejo Cordobés is more satisfying and as easy to make.
-All you need: 5 basic ingredients and a blender.
+Gazpacho is a lovely dish, but I think that the Salmorejo Cordobés is more satisfying and as easy to make.
+All you need is 5 basic ingredients and a blender.

 As you may derive from the name, this dish hails from Córdoba in central Andalusia and is a staple on the local menus.
-It seems (sub)regional though: in Sevilla, about 150km to the west, we commonly found it on the menus.
-However, towards Málaga, about 150km to the south, we rarely saw it and when we ordered salmorejo in Ronda, about 75km west from Malaga, we got served a potato salad… At first we thought it was due to our poor Spanish, but it was also on mentioned on the bill as such, without the cordobés suffix…
+It seems (sub)regional though: in Sevilla, about 150km / 100 miles to the west, we commonly found it.
+However, towards Málaga, about 150km / 100 miles to the south, we rarely saw it and when we ordered salmorejo in Ronda, about 75km / 50 miles west from Malaga, we got served a potato salad… At first, we thought it was due to our poor Spanish, but it was also on mentioned on the bill as such, without the cordobés suffix…

 I based this recipe from a Youtube clip where a granny from Córdoba was filmed preparing – from what I understood – her family recipe in an incredibly tiny kitchen and under 6 minutes!
-It was clear from the clip that measurements were largely “to taste” so I started experimenting.
-It indeed depends on the quality of the tomatoes and olive oil and type of vinegar used, but these measurements brought us straight back to Spain.
+It was clear from the clip that measurements were mainly “to taste” so I started experimenting.
+It indeed depends on the quality of the tomatoes and olive oil and type of vinegar used, but the measurements below brought us straight back to Spain.

-- 1 kg ripe tomatoes (quartered) or cherry tomatoes
+- 1 kg / 2¼ pound ripe tomatoes (quartered) or cherry tomatoes

 - 2 cloves of garlic

-- 125ml of good quality extra virgin olive oil
+- 125ml / ½ cup of good quality extra virgin olive oil